 Q: What happens to documents that have been uploaded as file attachments?

 A: The "document" content type will be retired on 7/31 and is not an option on the new system.
 Existing attachments will remain as attachments and will not be converted to discussions.

-Q: Will bookmarks come over in the transition to the new system?
+Q: Will bookmarks from the current platform come over in the transition to the new system?

 A: Early tests show that bookmarks to existing conversations do indeed come over.
 However, bookmarks of current blogs and documents will not transition as they will receive new URLs on the new platform.

-Q: The current platform offers the ability to set a not with each bookmark, does the new platform have this functionality?
+Q: The current platform offers the ability to set a note with each bookmark, does the new platform have this functionality?

 A: No, it does not.

 Q: Does this impact the blogs that are housed on blogs.oracle.com?